Leveraging Zero Downtime Option of SUM for SAP S/4HANA release upgrades and updates

 Let’s compare the three approaches: standard, nZDM, and ZDO:

 As you can see on the picture above, the technical downtime already shrinks when using the nZDM approach which is generally available.
 However, only with ZDO, the technical downtime can be eliminated and replaced by the so-called uptime on bridge.
 You’ve never heard of the bridge?
 Don’t panic!

 The terminology bridge has been introduced with ZDO.
 It’s a part of the existing system that runs in parallel to the upgrade instance where the maintenance event is triggered by the Software Update Manager.
 Usually, at a certain point of time, end-users will be logged-off from the system and the technical downtime starts.
 In case of ZDO, all users will be transferred to the so-called bridge sub-system.
 The good thing: the users don’t even realize this since the transition to bridge happens in the background.

 What happens during the transition?
 In simple words, it’s just reconnecting from one database schema to another one.
-If you’re interested in more technical insights, I’d like to promote the recording of my TechEd session from Las Vegas in 2018: CNA306 – Get Your SAP S/4HANA Ready for Running a Zero-Downtime Update Project.
+If you’re interested in more technical insights, I’d like to promote the recordings of my TechEd sessions 2018, 2019, and 2020 as referenced below in section “Further Information”.

-The Zero Downtime Option of SUM for SAP S/4HANA is available for SAP S/4HANA 1709 FPS 02 and higher.
+The Zero Downtime Option of SUM for SAP S/4HANA is available for the following SAP S/4HANA releases:

 Zero Downtime Option of SUM for SAP S/4HANA is currently available for service-based pilot projects only.
 So, it’ refers to a restricted shipment which makes it mandatory that someone from SAP (e.g. Premium Engagement or SAP Consulting) is involved into the pilot project.